RoyChen4212/Aemon/README.md

 ### Installing

-First, clone this repo if you didn't yet.
+First, clone `aemon` repo if you have not done so already.

 ```
 $ git clone https://github.com/paybygroup.com/aemon.git